shader-slang/spec/proposals/000-cooperative-matrix-2.md

     let M : int,
     let N : int,
     let R : CoopMatMatrixUse,
-    each U,
+    each U>
-    FuncType : IFunc<T, uint32_t, uint32_t, expand each U>>
 CoopMat<T, S, M, N, R> coopMatMapElement(
     expand CoopMat<each U, M, N, R> ms,
-    FuncType mapOp);
+    IFunc<T, uint32_t, uint32_t, expand each U> mapOp);
 ```

 `mapOp` is a user-defined function that implements `IFunc<T, uint32_t, uint32_t, U0, U1, U2, ... >`.
  - The first parameter is the row index (uint32_t row) of the current matrix element.
  - The second parameter is the column index (uint32_t col) of the current matrix element.
- - The next parameters (U0, U1, U2, ...) are the corresponding elements from each input cooperative matrix at position (row, col).
+ - The next parameters (U0, U1, U2, ...) are the corresponding elements from each input cooperative matrix at position (row, col); or scalar inputs that match the matrix component type.
  - The return value is used as the value for the output matrix at (row, col).

 An example of `mapOp` will be as following,